pspacewoman/DeadZone-FPS-3D-Shooter-Game/README.md

 ### 🎮 Gameplay Modifications
 - [ ] Add new player abilities, such as modified controls, additional moves, or additional power-ups.
-- [ ] Add new enemies with their own behavior.
+- [ ] Add new enemies with their own behaviour.
   *(NOTE: This counts as two modifications if you create unique behavior **and** create the art and animation.)*
 - [ ] Add new obstacles and challenges.
   *(NOTE: This counts as two modifications if you create unique behavior **and** create the art and animation.)*